JoeVogel/Arduino-TrekkingRobot/README.md

 The MIT License (MIT)

-Copyright (c) 2014 Joe Vogel, João Pedro
+Copyright (c) 2014 WickedBotz(Grupo de Robótica do Centro Universitário Católica de Santa Catarina)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal